Rkkss/ComfyUI-H3-Turbo-LoRA-Bridge/README.md

 # Settings

-Backbone 0.25-0.45
+Backbone 0.25-0.45 .
+It works as pseudo "model_strength".

 Default 0.45 is considered high IMO, but it's also safe-ish, as in it's less likely to introduce "artifact".
-It works as pseudo "model_strength".

 Other numbers can improve quality/prompt but are more prone to Artifacts.
 Lower value to see if you can get away with it.
 If it's used with Ref2VA model, you need a high-ish value